 THE SUPPLEMENTAL DRIVING PERFORMANCE EVALUATION (SDPE)

-The SDPE is similar to a regular behind-the-wheel test, but the SPDE also contains additional driving elements designed to evaluate your cognitive functions.
+The SDPE is similar to a regular behind-the-wheel test, but the SPDE also contains additional driving elements designed to evaluate a person’s cognitive functions.
 These additional driving elements are:

 Multiple Directions: You will receive two directions at the same time.
 The examiner is checking to see if you can properly follow both directions.